-My Homelab Setup – Software and Hardware I use
+My Homelab Setup 2026 – Every Piece of Hardware and Software I Use

 What does a real-world homelab look like when used by an IT freelancer every single day?